anay-208/next-copilot/README.md

 # Why this extension

-I primarily built this extension so that one can:
+I primarily built this extension to:
-- Get Next.js Docs Directly from their Code editor
-- Get Direct Code examples from copilot
+- Learn More about Github Copilot extensions, I had no other project ideas